LuxksC/OnboardingApp/README.md

 # OnboardingApp

+Project created with the porpose of studying SwiftUI framework components.

 ## Objectives

 - [x] Implement an Onboarding logic, using the property wrapper @AppStorage.
 The Onboarding logic consists in making a View visible just in the first time the user access the application;